awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.rst

 Step 3: Create an Execution Role for Your |LAM| Functions
 ---------------------------------------------------------

-If you want your |LAM| functions to do things usings AWS resources, you must specify an |IAM| role (execution role) that contains the necessary access permissions for your functions to use.
+If you want your |LAM| functions to do things using AWS resources, you must specify an |IAM| role (execution role) that contains the necessary access permissions for your functions to use.

 When you create a |LAM| function, |AC9| can create an execution role for you.
 This execution role contains the permissions as described in